Toutouwai/ProcessFrontendAdminPage/README.md

 Create a new user named "frontend-only" and give them the "frontend-only" role.

+View the "Demo frontend admin page" on the frontend while not logged into the PW admin.

 ## How the module works

 On install the module creates a "Demo frontend admin page" under Home.
 This page uses the admin template with the ProcessFrontendAdminPage process assigned.